stephenxxxx/sllog/user/blogs/about/index.md

 - 🎬 🎚 🎛 [NEXFLIX](https://nexflix.stephenlittleton.com/intro.html) - A Fun Movie Review Website Written in HTML5 and CSS3 with JEKYLL as a development scaffold.
 Utilizes DISQUS for leaving comments and chatting.

-- 🎧 🎚 🎛 [MUSICVIDZ](https://musicvidz.stephenlittleton.com/) - TAKEN DOWN FOR SAFETY CONCERNS
+- 🎧 🎚 🎛 [MUSICVIDZ](https://musicvidz.stephenlittleton.com/) - Ad-Free Utilizes Natural Ad Free, no tracking, no cookie viewing.
+HTML Shims for older browsers, international support with google fonts and html 5, css 3.
+Jekyll and Markdown Support.

 - 🧪 [NEOCITIES](https://stephen730.neocities.org) - A Neocities page, throwback to the old windows style.
 Jekyll based backend uploaded using WEBDAV.